johandahlberg/reedsolomon-scala/README.md

 # Reed-Solomon encoding in Scala

-[Reed-Solomon error correction](https://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction) is a error-correcting technique, works by adding error correction bits to a data block of a fixed size.
+[Reed-Solomon error correction](https://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction) is a error-correcting technique, that works by adding error correction bits to a data block of a fixed size.
 It is able to both recover lost data, and correct errors, provided that the following in-equity holds:

 ```